DevT02/Economics-Game/README.md

 * Godot is a node-based system that has underlying layers
 * We are working on a 2D top-down project with a sort of childish vibe (Celeste)
 * When adding a scene and attempting to add game mechanics such as physics or dialogue, attach a script to the scene to ensure that it works
+* Keep this project organized!
+The assets file will include things like images, audio, etc. The scene folder will have any of the scenes that are added.
+And the scripts folder is where all scripts in GDScript or other languages should be saved (.gd is like .py)